-These consolidated financial statements have been prepared on a historical cost basis, except for fair-value through-profit-or-loss financial assets and liabilities, available-for-sale financial assets and derivative financial instruments, which are measured at fair value.
+These interim condensed consolidated financial statements have been prepared on a historical cost basis, except for fair-value through-profit-or-loss financial assets and liabilities, available-for-sale financial assets and derivative financial instruments, which are measured at fair value.

-These financial statements were authorized for issuance by the Board of Directors on January 11, 2019.
+These unaudited interim condensed consolidated financial statements were authorized for issuance by the Board of Directors on May 13, 2019.